DewduSendanayake/EDA-Titanic/README.md

 # 🛳️ Titanic EDA – "Who Survived and Why"

-Welcome aboard the data voyage!
-This notebook dives deep (pun intended) into the infamous Titanic dataset, applying a full Exploratory Data Analysis (EDA) to uncover which passengers had the best chance of survival — and why.
+Welcome to this data exploration project!
+This Jupyter Notebook presents a comprehensive Exploratory Data Analysis (EDA) of the renowned Titanic dataset.
+The analysis investigates key factors that influenced passenger survival outcomes, using statistical summaries and data visualizations to uncover meaningful insights from the data.

 ## 🔍 What's Inside?
 - 📊 Descriptive statistics & data cleaning